ambientkit/ambient/PLUGIN.md

 - Logger plugin and storage plugin are automatically trusted because they are loaded before the plugin system boots.
 - Router plugin and template engine plugin are automatically trusted because they are explicitly passed to the plugin system.
 - Logger, storage, template engine, and router won't have the `Enable()` func called so it will only be able to use parts of the toolkit that are passed in when their respective functions are called.
 You can also remove the `*ambient.PluginBase` and `*ambient.Toolkit` from the main struct since they won't be used.
 You can see [zaplogger](plugin/logger/zaplogger/zaplogger.go) as an example.
-- Session manager plugin must be in the trusted plugins list.
-The session manager should always have a middleware component to it so shouldn't be listed in the Plugins section, but it should be listed in the Middleware section.
+- Session manager should always have a middleware component to it so shouldn't be listed in the Plugins section, but it should be listed in the Middleware section.
+Be sure to define it only once and then use it as both a parameter for `ambient.PluginLoader.SessionManager` and `ambient.PluginLoader.Middleware`.
+You define it in middleware so you can control when it gets called relative to other middleware.
 - Plugin manager should be in the trusted plugins list since it's required to enable other plugins.

 ## Plugin Functions